lvgl/lvgl/docs/details/widgets/span.rst

 Set text and style
 ------------------

-The spangroup object uses span to describe text and text style. so, first we need to create ``span`` descriptor using ``lv_span_t * span = lv_spangroup_new_span(spangroup)``.
+The spangroup Widget uses span to describe text and text style. so, first we need to create ``span`` descriptor using ``lv_span_t * span = lv_spangroup_new_span(spangroup)``.
 Then use :cpp:expr:`lv_span_set_text(span, "text")` to set text.
-The style of the span is configured as with a normal style object by using its ``style`` member, eg::cpp:expr:`lv_style_set_text_color(&span->style, lv_palette_main(LV_PALETTE_RED))`.
+The style of the span is configured as with a normal style Widget by using its ``style`` member, eg::cpp:expr:`lv_style_set_text_color(&span->style, lv_palette_main(LV_PALETTE_RED))`.

-If spangroup object ``mode != LV_SPAN_MODE_FIXED`` you must call :cpp:func:`lv_spangroup_refr_mode` after you have modified ``span`` style(eg:set text, changed the font size, del span).
+If spangroup Widget ``mode != LV_SPAN_MODE_FIXED`` you must call :cpp:func:`lv_spangroup_refr_mode` after you have modified ``span`` style(eg:set text, changed the font size, del span).

 Retrieving a span child
 -----------------------

-Spangroups store their children differently from normal objects, so normal functions for getting children won't work.
+Spangroups store their children differently from normal Widgets, so normal functions for getting children won't work.

 :cpp:expr:`lv_spangroup_get_child(spangroup, id)` will return a pointer to the